gboeing/osmnx/.github/ISSUE_TEMPLATE/bug_report.md

 **Read these instructions carefully**

-Bug reports are for reporting a bug you have found in OSMnx's code.
-Your issue will be closed automatically if you don't provide the requested information that we need in order to help you.
-Before you proceed, review the contributing guidelines in this repo's CONTRIBUTING.md file.
-If you installed OSMnx via conda and are experiencing installation problems, please open an issue at the [feedstock](https://github.com/conda-forge/osmnx-feedstock/issues).

 Please don't use the issue tracker to ask "how-to" or usage questions.
 If asked here, they will be closed automatically.
 Instead, ask "how-to" and usage questions on [StackOverflow](https://stackoverflow.com/).

-If you're having trouble with OSMnx, first search the open/closed issues and StackOverflow to see if the problem has already been noted.
-If not, fill in the bug reporting template below.
+Bug reports are for reporting a bug you have found in OSMnx's codebase.
+Your issue will be closed automatically if you don't provide the requested information that we need in order to help you.
+Before you proceed, review the contributing guidelines in this repo's CONTRIBUTING.md file.
+If you installed OSMnx via conda and are experiencing installation problems, please open an issue at its [feedstock](https://github.com/conda-forge/osmnx-feedstock/issues).
+If you've found a problem in OSMnx itself, first search the open/closed issues and StackOverflow to see if the problem has already been noted.
+If it hasn't, fill in the bug reporting template below.
 We need this information to assist you:

 **Problem description**
   - What did you do?